University governanceStatutory Advisory Committee on Safety and Occupational Health

 SACSOH meets three times per year to fulfil its remit and carry out the following:

-• Ensure that a suitable health and safety management structure is in place within the University, to maximise the protection of the health, safety and security of all staff, students, visitors and contractors and to ensure legislative compliance
+• Ensure that a suitable health and safety management structure is in place within the University, to maximise the protection of the health, safety and security of all staff, students, visitors and contractors and to ensure legislative compliance;

-• Plan and report to SACSOH on progress in relation to safety, health and wellbeing strategy, including objectives and priorities
+• Plan and report to SACSOH on progress in relation to safety, health and wellbeing strategy, including objectives and priorities;

-• Review and approve all corporate OHS written arrangements, including the OHSaW Policy and associated written standards and supporting documentation
+• Review and approve all corporate OHS written arrangements, including the OHSaW Policy and associated written standards and supporting documentation;

-• Monitor the implementation and operation of the University’s Occupational Health, Safety and Wellbeing Policy statement and management arrangements, to ensure the key risks are identified, and appropriate control measures are in place via reports
+• Monitor the implementation and operation of the University’s Occupational Health, Safety and Wellbeing Policy statement and management arrangements, to ensure the key risks are identified, and appropriate control measures are in place via reports from:

-1. Executive Officers
+1. Executive Officers;

-3. The Assistant Director of Estate Services
+3. The Assistant Director of Estates Services;

-4. The Head of Security Services
+4. The Head of Security Services;

 5. The Chief People Officer

-6. The Director of Student Experience
+6. The Director of Student Experience;

-7. Each of the Faculty/Professional Services Representatives relating to matters escalated from departmental safety committees in their area
+7. Each of the Faculty/Professional Services Representatives relating to matters escalated from departmental safety committees in their area;

-8. The President of Strath Union
+8. The President of Strath Union.

-• Consider any findings following health and safety inspections of the workplace and any investigations of accidents, incidents, ill health, cases of occupational disease or dangerous occurrences undertaken by Trade Union representatives
+• Consider any findings following health and safety inspections of the workplace and any investigations of accidents, incidents, ill health, cases of occupational disease or dangerous occurrences undertaken by Trade Union representatives;

-• Consider reports from the Health and Safety Executive and other relevant enforcement authorities
+• Consider reports from the Health and Safety Executive and other relevant enforcement authorities;

-• Consider safety, health and wellbeing matters raised by the Executive Team where appropriate
+• Consider safety, health and wellbeing matters raised by the Executive Team where appropriate;

-• Review the provision of health and safety training for staff
+• Review the provision of health and safety training for staff;

 • Monitor and review the 3-year rolling OHS Audit Programme